DenouementX/NKS-Bot/README.md

 # NKS-Bot
-Discord bot for scraping Fortnite player data and visualizing that data with matplotlib.
+A discord bot that displays Fortnite player data with nice visual graphs.